-A. Coastal Zone Management Act

-Under 40 CFR 122.49(d), and in accordance with the Coastal Zone Management Act of 1972, as amended, 16 United States Code (U.S.C.)
-1451 et seq. section 307(c) of the act and its implementing regulations (15 CFR Part 930), EPA may not issue an NPDES permit that affects land or water use in the coastal zone until the Permittee certifies that the proposed activity complies with the Coastal Zone Management Program in Puerto Rico, and that the discharge is certified by the Commonwealth of Puerto Rico to be consistent with the

-Commonwealth's Coastal Zone Management Program.
-The Permittee has indicated the outfall is not in a coastal area managed by the Commonwealth's Coastal Zone Management Program which has been consistent with the program.
+A. Coastal Zone Management Act - Under 40 CFR 122.49(d), and in accordance with the Coastal Zone Management Act of 1972, as amended, 16 United States Code (U.S.C.)
+1451 et seq. section 307(c) of the act and its implementing regulations (15 CFR Part 930), EPA may not issue an NPDES permit that affects land or water use in the coastal zone until the Permittee certifies that the proposed activity complies with the Coastal Zone Management Program in Puerto Rico, and that the discharge is certified by the Commonwealth of Puerto Rico to be consistent with the Commonwealth's Coastal Zone Management Program.
+The Permittee has indicated the outfall is not in a coastal area managed by the Commonwealth's Coastal Zone Management Program and, although nearby, EPA has determined it will not affect the coastal area.
+Therefore, the requirements of 40 CFR 122.49(d) do not apply to this discharge.